The verdict

 Where it wins, where it costs you

-Wins: the UL 2849 certification (rare at this price), strong spec-per-dollar (52 mph, 5,600 W, full suspension, hydraulic brakes), a light and reasonably full-size 17-inch chassis, and easy Amazon availability.
+Wins: strong spec-per-dollar (52 mph, 5,600 W, full suspension, hydraulic brakes), a light and reasonably full-size 17-inch chassis, and easy Amazon availability.

 Street-legal reality

-The EM-5 Pro is `street_legal: no`.
+The EM-5 Pro is off-road only.
 Its headlight and display do not make it road-legal — it's an off-highway machine with no clean conversion path in most states.
 Keep it on private land and trails, and check our street-legal guide and your state's rules before assuming any road use.

 VALTINSU EM-5 Pro vs Heybike Villain — the real question